julienoppliger/gulp-minify-selectors/README.md

 ```
 ## How it work

 *gulp-minify-selectors* track down selectors in your entire project and replace them by a very short lexicographical string.
-This process drastically reduce you code size.
+This process drastically reduce your code size.

 **It will take this code**